Sanzhi UFO houses: Construction and abandonment

 The pod-like buildings became a minor tourist attraction due in part to their unusual architecture.
 The structures became the subject of a film, used as a location by MTV for cinematography, and became a subject in online discussions, described as a ghost town or "ruins of the future".

 Demolition

 The buildings were scheduled to be torn down in late 2008, despite an online petition to retain at least one of the structures as a museum.
-Demolition work on the site began on December 29, 2008, with plans to redevelop the site into a tourist attraction with hotels and beach facilities.
+Demolition work on the houses began on 29 December 2008, with plans to redevelop the site into a tourist attraction with hotels and beach facilities.

-Some sources indicate that most of the houses were demolished in 2010, and the site was in the process of being converted to a commercial seaside resort and waterpark.
+The last of the houses were demolished by 2010, and the site was in the process of being converted to a commercial seaside resort and waterpark.

 In popular culture

 The site features in one of the sequences of the 1987 action film White Phantom.

 The houses appear in a multiplayer map as part of the Apocalypse DLC map pack in the 2012 video game Call of Duty: Black Ops II.

 The houses are referred to in the title of a track on the German pianist Hauschka's 2014 LP Abandoned City.

-The houses are referred to in the track Sanzhi District track by electronic musician Binærpilot in the 2021 record Songs for Alan Turing.